razeghi71/CrushCafe/README.md

 - a small restaurant selling light meals and drinks.

-And What is Crush Cafe ?
+And What is CrushCafe ?

 - website that help you find your crush and go to cafe with him/her ....